 This medication may be covered under your prescription drug plan.
 Patient assistance may be available to qualifying individuals depending upon prescription drug coverage.
 Co-pay cards, which reduce the patient co-pay responsibility for eligible commercially (non-government sponsored) insured patients, may also be available.
 Your care team can help you find these resources, if they are available.

 Possible Side Effects

 There are a number of things you can do to manage the side effects of dabrafenib.
 Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-Some of the most common side effects or important of dabrafenib when used alone include:
+Some of the most common or important side effects of dabrafenib when used alone include: